Article

 Ransomware attackers

 Ransomware encrypts your data and demands payment to restore access.
-This threat explodes because it's profitable for criminals.
-Attackers infiltrate networks through phishing or vulnerabilities, spread to as many systems as possible, encrypt files, and demand cryptocurrency payment.
+This threat is highly profitable for cyberattackers and highly disruptive for organizations.
+Attackers infiltrate networks through phishing or vulnerabilities, spread to as many systems as possible, encrypt files, and demand payment for restoration.

 Insider threats

-Not all threats come from outside.
+Not all threats are external.
 Insider threats include accidental exposure and intentional theft.
 Employees accidentally leak data by sending sensitive files to wrong recipients, losing devices, falling for phishing scams, or misconfiguring cloud storage as public.

 Malicious insiders deliberately steal customer lists before leaving, sabotage systems, or abuse their access.
-This risk increases when you don't promptly remove access after terminations.
+Without strong access governance and timely offboarding, organizations face elevated data leakage and liability risks.

 Compliance violations